spf13/cobra/site/content/user_guide.md

 ## Error Message Prefix

-Cobra prints an error message when being returned a non-nil error value.
+Cobra prints an error message when receiving a non-nil error value.
-The default error message is `Error: error contents`.
+The default error message is `Error: <error contents>`.
 The Prefix, `Error:` can be customized using the `cmd.SetErrPrefix(s string)` function.

 ## PreRun and PostRun Hooks